The Bredesen ReCODE Protocol™ way of eating is known as KetoFLEX 12/3™

 - reports of feeling more cognitively clear

-- key biomarkers, especially fasting insulin and Hba1c, come within or closer to optimal ranges
+- key biomarkers, especially fasting insulin and Hba1c, come closer to optimal ranges

 - people who were pre-diabetic normalize their blood sugar

-- improvements in other issues, like skin conditions and autoimmune symptoms
+- improvements in other issues, like skin conditions, joint pain, and autoimmune symptoms

-After six months, some people desire to methodically experiment with liberalizing their diet, observing whether they can maintain energy, mood, cognition, and biomarker gains when adding in moderate amounts of foods not within strict Ketoflex™ guidelines.
-Each unique individual develops their own maintenance diet that serves up optimal well-being.
-With Ketoflex™, you eat delicious real foods, without calorie counting, that make you feel and perform your best.
+After months of optimizing health, some people desire to methodically experiment with liberalizing their diet, observing whether they can maintain energy, mood, cognition, and biomarker gains when adding in moderate amounts of foods not within strict KetoFLEX™ guidelines.
+Each unique individual develops their own maintenance KetoFLEX™ diet that serves up optimal well-being.
+You eat delicious real foods, without calorie counting, that make you feel and perform your best.

 For most folks, KetoFLEX 12/3™ eating is life-changing.